 Slip and fall accidents occur more commonly than you might think.
 Out of all hospital room visits, falling is the most common cause of the visit.
 With over 21.3% of hospital visits results of falling, the type of accident is quite common.
 About 12% of fall accidents involve slipping.

 Unfortunately, many of these accidents involve serious injuries.
-In about 5% of all fall accidents, fractures are the most serious result.
+In about 5% of all slip and fall accidents, fractures are the most serious result.
 Part of the reason for this could be the age of the victims.
 With one in every three individuals over the age of 65 falling, it is a likely occurrence.

 Why Are They So Common?